 (a) Critically anlayse the governance concerns in Mahiga Limited.

-(10 marks) (b) You have recently been appointed as the company secretary of Mahiga Limited.
-As a governance expe rt, advise the (10 marks) company on the best way of improving governance practices.
-(TO marks) (c) Advise the Board of Mahiga Limited on three alternative methods of solving conflicts other than through th e courts.
-(10 marks) (d) Outline advantages and disadvantages of the above identified methods of solving conflicts.
-(10 marks) • • • • • l: 40 marks) QUE STION TWO (a) Explain the meaning of the term "ethics".
-(3 marks) (b) Discuss the importance of good corporate governance to the achievement of a country's development agence la.
-(12 marks) (Tota d: 15 marks)
+- (b) You have recently been appointed as the company secretary of Mahiga Limited.
+As a governance expert, advise the company on the best way of improving governance practices.
+(10 marks) - (c) Advise the Board of Mahiga Limited on three alternative methods of solving conflicts other than through the courts.

+(10 marks) - (d) Outline advantages and disadvantages of the above identified methods of solving conflicts.

+(a) Explain the meaning of the term "ethics".

+(b) Discuss the importance of good corporate governance to the achievement of a country's development agenda.